 - Take reasonable steps to prevent further damage

-During the inspection, the field adjuster will review the damages, take photos and prepare an estimate of the damages
+- Field Inspection – If a field inspection of your property is made the field adjuster will review and document damages, take photos and prepare an estimate of the viewed damages

 To Make the Claims Process Easier: